jose-vs/React-Redux-Frontend/README.md

-# Fergus Frontend Technical Test
+# React Redux Frontend

 ## Jose Santos

-This is my application for the Fergus Frontend Technical Test using
+This is a simple application I made using
 * React
 * TypeScript
 * Redux